 Irony alert: Stettheimer rarely sold her art, saying at one point “letting people have your paintings is like letting them wear your clothes.”
 Beyond that, according to Helen Holmes in The Observer, “at the end of her life, she directed her sister to burn all of the artwork she ever produced, an order that her sister fortunately did not follow.”

 Modigliani Unmasked considers the celebrated artist Amedeo Modigliani (Italian, 1884-1920) shortly after he arrived in Paris in 1906, when the city was still roiling with anti-Semitism after the long-running tumult of the Dreyfus Affair and the influx of foreign emigres.
 Modigliani’s Italian-Sephardic background helped forge a complex cultural identity that rested in part on the ability of Italian Jews historically to assimilate and embrace diversity.
 The exhibition puts a spotlight on Modigliani’s drawings, and shows that his art cannot be fully understood without acknowledging the ways the artist responded to the social realities that he confronted in the unprecedented artistic melting pot of Paris.
-The drawings from the Alexandre collection reveal the emerging artist himself, enmeshed in his own particular identity quandary, struggling to discover what portraiture might mean in a modern world of racial complexity.

-Some of what Modigliani discovered . . .
+Modigliani responded like this . . .

 Much more in this video, so don’t give us that long face.